fullstackslife/guild-scout-reports/PROJECT_OVERVIEW.md

-# Guild Scout Reports - Project Overview
+# Warbot.app - Project Overview

 ## What Is This Project?

-**Guild Scout Reports** is a web application designed for gaming guilds to share, organize, and analyze game screenshots (scout reports).
+**Warbot.app** is a web application designed for gaming guilds to share, organize, and analyze game screenshots (scout reports).
 It provides:

 - 🔐 Secure user authentication
 - 📸 Screenshot upload and storage